NickLinney/System/docs/RELEASING.md

 # RELEASING.md
 ## Release Process Checklist

-This document defines the **authoritative checklist** for preparing, validating, tagging, and publishing a new release of the TeamDynamix API Python client.
+This document defines the **authoritative checklist** for preparing, validating, tagging, and publishing a new release of The System.

 Every release — pre-alpha, alpha, beta, RC, or stable — must follow this process.